Skip to main content

 )

-Agent with images and PDFs
+Multimodal: images and PDFs in the prompt

 from abstra.ai import run_agent, TablesTools